An endpoint is a remote, connected device that communicates with a network, or networks. Examples of endpoints include:

 According to the FBI’s Internet Crime Report, they received an increase of 300,000 complaints over 2019, with reported losses topping $4.2 billion.
 The Verizon 2021 Data Breach Investigations Report found: “Servers are still dominating the asset landscape due to the prevalence of web apps and mail services involved in incidents.
 As social attacks continue to compromise people (they have now pulled past user devices), we begin to see the domination of phishing emails and websites delivering malware used for fraud or espionage.”

 Each data breach costs an average of $3.86 million globally, with the United States averaging $8.65 million per data breach according to Ponemon’s Cost of a Data Breach Report 2020 (commissioned by IBM).
 The study identified the biggest financial impact of a breach was “lost business,” making up almost 40% of the data breach average cost.

 Protecting against endpoint attacks is challenging because endpoints exist where humans and machines intersect.
 Businesses struggle to protect their systems without interfering with the legitimate activities of their employees.
 While technological solutions can be highly effective, the chances of an employee succumbing to a social engineering attack can be mitigated but never entirely prevented.

 Qualys offers both Multi-Vector EDR and Context XDR, providing comprehensive threat protection across the entire enterprise hybrid IT environment.
-Thanks to the native telemetry built with the Qualys Cloud Platform, combined with an open platform approach supporting third-party integrations, Qualys has an endpoint security solution for you.
+Thanks to the native telemetry built with the Enterprise TruRisk Platform, combined with an open platform approach supporting third-party integrations, Qualys has an endpoint security solution for you.